Southwest Zone

 UMPQUA RIVER, MAINSTEM: Steelhead, Chinook, shad, bass

 We have received a few good report of striper bass being caught in the lower sections.
+Smallmouth fishing is great right now.

-Last updated 6/18/25.
+Last updated 7/9/2025

-UMPQUA RIVER, NORTH: Steelhead, chinook
+UMPQUA RIVER, NORTH: Steelhead

 Summer steelhead angling is slow.
 This is mostly a catch-and-release fishery with very few hatchery summer steelhead.
 Only hatchery steelhead may be harvested.